 Wisdom Teeth Extraction Recovery Period

-The procedure only takes about an hour and the wisdom teeth removal recovery lasts just a few days for most patients.
+The procedure only takes about 30 minutes and the wisdom teeth removal recovery time lasts just a few days for most patients.
 The majority of adults — 85% to be exact — have their wisdom teeth extracted at some point during their lives.

 Is Wisdom Tooth Extraction Really Necessary?